akeneo/pim-helpcenter/content/md/imports-exports/quick-export.md

 1. Search for products in the grid with the appropriate filters
 1. Select the products on which you want to perform the operation via the selection tool: all the products recorded, all visible products from the ongoing page, none of the products and the products for which you have ticked the 1st column
 ![Bulk action](../img/Products_BulkActions.png)
 1. Click on `Quick Export` displayed in the bar at the bottom of the screen.
-It will open a pop-up and you can select relevant options:
+1. On the pop-up that opened, select the relevant options:
     - `CSV` to generate CSV (comma-separated values) files
     - `XLSX` to generate XLSX (Microsoft Excel) files
     - `Grid context` to generate files according to your current view
     - `All attributes` to generate files with all your products’ attributes
-    - `With codes` to define if the data in your file contains the **codes** of the headers and values
+    - `With codes` to define if the export file displays values' **codes** instead of values' labels.
-    - `With labels` to define if the data in your file contains the **labels** of the headers and values
+    - `With labels` to define if the export file displays values' **labels** instead of values' codes.
     ![Quick Export checkboxes](../img/Exports_Quick-Export-checkboxes.png)
 1. On the top-right corner, click on `Export`